magic-wormhole/magic-wormhole/docs/welcome.rst

 This allows considerable flexibility and can succeed in many different network conditions.

 Initial and relatively small messages are sent via the "Mailbox" server.
-This lets the two peers contact a well-known resource, and send the intial PAKE messages.
+This lets the two peers contact a well-known resource, and send the initial PAKE messages.
 After establishing this shared key, the peers bootstrap via further messages over the Mailbox.
 See :doc:`client-protocol` for more details.